chs415009/AI-Cafeteria-Price-Evaluator/README.md

 Fig.2 example:

-In Fig. 1 and 2, the left side shows the original input image, the upper right side shows the output image and lower right side shows the corresponding price.
+In Fig.1 and Fig.2, the left side shows the original input image, the upper right side shows the output image and lower right side shows the corresponding price.
 The output (image and price) can be obtained in real-time, and we use Hugging Face Spaces as the demo platform.

 <br/>